MarcusGrass/pgwm/README.md

 or if `$XDG_CONFIG_HOME` is not set, `$HOME/.config/pgwm/pgwm.toml`.
 If none of the environment variables `$HOME` or `$XDG_CONFIG_HOME` are set, or if the file does not exist, the WM will use hard-coded configuration.
 Constants that need to be known at compile time for stack-usage reasons are hard-coded and described further in the below section.
+If using a configuration file, the WM can reload it's config by restarting (default key-bind `mod + shift + r`), keeping the xorg-server alive and the current applications remain open.

 ## Hard coded configuration
 Hard coded configuration resides in [pgwm_core/src/config/mod.rs](pgwm-core/src/config/mod.rs) and consists of rust code.